furimako/node-cms/README.md

 # Node CMS
 The simplest CMS based on pure [Node.js](https://nodejs.org) without [Express](https://expressjs.com/).
+You can manage contents with markdown text files.

 ## How to Run This Website
 ### local (macOS)